news-catalyst/google-app-scripts/Notes.md

-# Google Docs Add-On Functionality
+# Google Docs Publishing Tools Add-On Functionality

-## Sidebar Load
+## On Sidebar Load

 ### What Should Happen